docker/compose/docs/reference/run.md

 Usage: run [options] [-e KEY=VAL...]
 SERVICE [COMMAND] [ARGS...]

 Options:
---allow-insecure-ssl  Allow insecure connections to the docker
-                          registry
 -d                    Detached mode: Run container in the background, print
                           new container name.
 --entrypoint CMD      Override the entrypoint of the image.